theULEM/appdev-handbook/docs/02-app-dev/tracks/01-intro-coding/02-setup/11-web-presence.md

 ### Some additional things to do
 - Use a clear picture of yourself (ideally the same you used on LinkedIn)
 - Use a username that includes your name, ideally, short.
-(For example, my name is "Dele Omotosho", my usename is @deletosh)
+(For example, my name is "Dele Omotosho", my username is @deletosh)